RAF Chelveston

-Royal Air Force Chelveston, or more simply RAF Chelveston, is a former Royal Air Force station located on the south side of the B645 (former A45 road), 5 mi east of Wellingborough, near the village of Chelveston in Northamptonshire, England.
+Royal Air Force Chelveston or more simply RAF Chelveston is a former Royal Air Force station located on the south side of the B645 (former A45 road), 5 mi east of Wellingborough, near the village of Chelveston in Northamptonshire, England.
 During the Second World War the airfield was occupied by both the Royal Air Force and the United States Army Air Forces.
 It was given the USAAF designation Station 105.

 During the Cold War, Chelveston housed some flying units but its main role was that of a readiness station to receive USAF units from the United States in case of an emergency.
 In the mid-1970s, the majority of the airfield was sold by the Ministry of Defence to private landholders, with the exception of a military housing area occupied by U.S. service members assigned to RAF Alconbury and RAF Molesworth.

 Origins

 Construction of Chelveston began in 1940 with short grass runways and three hangars grouped together.
 The airfield opened in August 1941 as a RAF station.

-It was first used for the Central Gunnery School, then the Airborne Forces Experimental Establishment took over with its gliders.
+It was first used for the Central Gunnery School between 5 December 1941 and 1 April 1942, then by A Flight of the Airborne Forces Experimental Establishment between 6 May and 5 June 1942, took over with its gliders.

 The grass landing strips were deemed unsuitable for heavy 4-engine bombers, so concrete runways were constructed along with taxiways and hardstands.
 The airfield was upgraded to Class A airfield standards before being used by the U.S. Eighth Air Force as a heavy bomber airfield.